Conformal invariance of boundary touching loops of FK Ising model: The setup and more details of the main result

 \subsection{FK Ising model: notations and setup for the full scaling limit}

 Let $G$ be a simply connected subgraph of the square lattice $\sqlattice$.
 Consider the random cluster measure $\mu=\mu_{p,q}^1$ of $G$ with all \emph{wired boundary conditions} in the special case of the critical FK Ising model, that is, when $q=2$ and $p = \sqrt{2}/(1 + \sqrt{2})$.
 Its dual model is again a critical FK Ising model, now with free boundary conditions on the dual graph $G^\circ$ of $G$ which is a (simply connected) subgraph of $\dsqlattice$.
-They have common loop representation on the corresponding subgraph $G^\ddiamond$ of the modified medial lattice $\ddmdlattice$.
+The \emph{loop representation} is obtained as loops which form boundaries between open cluster and the dual open clusters and is defined as a collection of loops on the corresponding subgraph $G^\ddiamond$ of the modified medial lattice $\ddmdlattice$.
+The loop collection satisfies the properties of the following definition.
+See also Figure~\ref{fig: loop representation} for illustration of the common loop representation shared by the random cluster model and its dual model.